-One of the products Medical Justice used to offer, except for lawsuit settlement (check the prilosec lawsuit settlement), was something called a “Consent and Mutual Agreement to Maintain Privacy.”
+One of the products Medical Justice used to offer, except for lawsuit settlement, was something called a “Consent and Mutual Agreement to Maintain Privacy.”
 It was a nasty bit of work, really: slipped into the pile of papers patients signed on intake, the early versions of the form basically said that the doctor agreed to honor the privacy obligations of HIPAA if the patient agreed to not write any negative reviews of the doctor.

 It didn’t take too long for Medical Justice to realize that this agreement might have a few flaws.
 As the Department of Health & Human Services noted in slapping a doctor for using the Medical Justice form,

 A covered entity’s obligation to comply with all requirements of the [HIPAA] Privacy Rule cannot be conditioned on the patient’s silence.

 So Medical Justice changed the form.
 Instead of this quid pro quo of “don’t write bad stuff about us online and we won’t give your private medical records out,” the new agreement took an even more devious tack: it assigned copyright, prospectively, from the patient to the doctor for any reviews that the patient might write in the future.
 This would allow the doctor to use the notice-and-takedown provisions of the Digital Millennium Copyright Act to have such content removed from review websites.